Santiago Wanderers: Beginnings

-Santiago Wanderers was officially established on 15 August 1892 in the port district, Barrio Puerto in Valparaíso.
-Due to the presence of another team called Valparaíso Wanderers, the name Santiago was adopted by the club's founders to distinguish from the already existing team.
+Santiago Wanderers was officially established on 15 August 1892 in the port district of Barrio Puerto in Valparaíso.
+Due to the existence of another team named Valparaíso Wanderers, the club's founders adopted the name Santiago to distinguish it from the already established side.

-Until 1936, the club played at amateur level until officially joining the professional league competition in 1937 as soon as the Chilean Football Federation began organising championships in 1933 across the centre and the south zones of Chile.
-In their first season competing in the professional league, after finishing bottom of the table – in seventh place – and without points, Wanderers decided to leave the Asociación de Fútbol de Santiago (federation's official governing body that organised the professional football tournament; current ANFP) and return to the local football association.
-In 1944 however, Wanderers joined the professional league once again on a permanent basis and displayed consistent performances and campaigns during the late 1940s and early 1950s.
+The club remained at amateur level until 1936, before officially joining the professional league competition in 1937, four years after the Chilean Football Federation began organising championships across the central and southern zones of Chile.

+In their first professional season, Wanderers finished bottom of the table – in seventh place – without earning a point, prompting the club to leave the Asociación de Fútbol de Santiago (the federation's official governing body responsible for organising the professional football tournament; the predecessor of the current ANFP) and return to the local football association.
+In 1944, however, Wanderers rejoined the professional league on a permanent basis and went on to produce consistent performances and campaigns throughout the late 1940s and early 1950s.

-1955–2007
+Success amid instability: 1955–2001

 Mario Griguol, top-scorer from 1968's champion team with 16 goals.

-Wanderers' first successful era started when José Pérez was appointed manager in 1955.
-In 1958, his third season in charge, the club won its first league title and in 1959 its first ever Copa Chile defeating Deportes La Serena 5-1 in the final.
-In 1961, Wanderers once again reached the Cup title defeating Universidad Católica on aggregate.
-For the remainder of the 1960s, the club finished fifth and eighth in the following seasons, and in 1968, Santiago Wanderers won its second league title and enjoyed an era of success that saw the emergence of promising players like central defender Elías Figueroa.
+Wanderers' first successful era began with the appointment of José Pérez as manager in 1955.
+In 1958, his third season in charge, the club won its first league title, followed in 1959 by its first Copa Chile, defeating Deportes La Serena 5–1 in the final.
+In 1961, Wanderers once again won the Cup, defeating Universidad Católica on aggregate.
+During the remainder of the 1960s, the club recorded fifth- and eighth-place finishes in subsequent seasons before winning its second league title in 1968.
+This period also saw the emergence of promising players such as central defender Elías Figueroa.

-This success however did not continue during the 1970s; José Pérez left the club and Wanderers were relegated to second division in 1977, following internal turmoil in the club's board and poor campaigns on the field.
-The club was promoted at the first attempt after winning the Second division championship, just two points clear of Naval from Talcahuano.
-Once back in the top-tier, Wanderers did not perform too well and finished in mid-table whilst also languishing in the bottom places.
+This success, however, did not continue into the 1970s.
+José Pérez left the club and Wanderers were relegated to the second division in 1977, following internal turmoil within the club's board and a series of poor campaigns on the field.
+The club achieved promotion at the first attempt by winning the Second Division championship, finishing two points clear of Naval of Talcahuano.
+After returning to the top flight, however, Wanderers struggled for consistency, generally finishing in mid-table while also enduring several campaigns near the bottom of the standings.

-Wanderers were eventually relegated for the third time in 1984 and did not return to Primera until 1989, after beating 4–1 to Unión San Felipe in the promotion playoffs.
-In the 1991 season, Wanderers were relegated yet again to second division and celebrated its 100th anniversary in country's second tier and escaping by only five points from relegation.
-Following four seasons in the second division, Wanderers finally achieved promotion to Primera in 1995 winning the league 4-1 on aggregate over two legs against Audax Italiano after finishing 0-0 and on equal 52 points on the ladder after 30 rounds.
+Wanderers were eventually relegated for the third time in 1984 and did not return to Primera until 1989, after defeating Unión San Felipe 4–1 in the promotion playoffs.
+In the 1991 season, Wanderers were relegated once again to the second division and celebrated their 100th anniversary in the country's second tier, avoiding further relegation by only five points.
+After four seasons in the second division, Wanderers finally achieved promotion to Primera in 1995, defeating Audax Italiano 4–1 on aggregate over two legs after the clubs had finished level on 52 points following 30 rounds.